robert-mcdermott/ssh-mfa-go/README.md

 # SSH MFA (TOTP) Wrapper Utility

 This utility is a Go application that automates SSH login for servers protected with multi-factor authentication (MFA).
-It securely provides both the SSH password and the TOTP verification code using the `totp-cli` tool.
+It automatically generates and provides the TOTP verification code using the `totp-cli` tool when SSHing into an MFA protected SSH server.

 ## Prerequisites